-- (a) Term of the Plan.
-The Plan, as set forth herein, shall terminate automatically on the meeting of the stockholders of RHI in 2019, unless re-adopted or extended by RHI's stockholders prior to or on such date and may be terminated on any earlier date by the Board of Directors or the Compensation Committee, as described in the next Subsection. - (b) Right to Amend or Terminate the Plan.
+(a) Term of the Plan.
+The Plan, as set forth herein, shall terminate automatically on the meeting of the stockholders of RHI in 2029, unless re-adopted or extended by RHI's stockholders prior to or on such date and may be terminated on any earlier date by the Board of Directors or the Compensation Committee, as described in the next Subsection.

+(b) Right to Amend or Terminate the Plan.
 The Board of Directors or, to the extent permitted by applicable laws, rules or regulations, the Compensation Committee may amend or terminate the Plan at any time and from time to time.
 Rights and obligations under any Award granted before amendment or termination of the Plan shall not be materially impaired by such amendment or termination, except with consent of the person to whom the Award was granted.
 An amendment of the Plan shall be subject to the approval of RHI's stockholders to the extent required by applicable laws, regulations or rules, including, but not limited to, any applicable rules or regulations of the New York Stock Exchange.

-In addition, no material amendment may be made to the plan without the approval of RHI's stockholders. - (c) Effect of Amendment or Termination.
-No Shares shall be issued or sold under the Plan after the termination thereof, except upon exercise of an Award granted prior to such termination.
+(c) Effect of Amendment or Termination.
+No Shares shall be issued or sold under the Plan after the termination thereof, except upon exercise or settlement of an Award granted prior to such termination.
 The termination of the Plan, or any amendment thereof, shall not adversely affect any Shares previously issued or any Awards previously granted under the Plan.